Find Affordable College Courses

 $6,485 Average Tuition & Fees

 A rank of #4 on this year’s list means Georgia Southern University is a great value for visual and performing arts students.
-Located in the distant town of Statesboro, GaSou is a public college with a fairly large student population.
+Located in the distant town of Statesboro, GaSou is a public college with a very large student population.

 In-state tuition fees for undergraduate students at GaSou are $6,485 per year.
 While working on their degree, visual and performing arts majors at GaSou accumulate an average of around $27,398 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $231.